jasb3110/g.princals/README.md

   - width: Default condition being set to 250mm.
   - height: Default condition being set to 250mm.
   - res: resolution of pictures.
 Default condition being set to 300 pixels.
-  - dispersion: dispersion of scores of object in loadplot.
-Default condition being set to mean ±3*standard deviation.
+  - dispersion: dispersion of scores of object in loadplot.it is decreased overdispersion or underdispersion.
+Default condition being set to 3, it means, mean±3*standard deviation.
   - point.size.loadplot: it is point size of loadplot.
 Default condition being set to 1,
   - point.alpha.loadplot: it is point alpha(transparency) of loadplot.
 Default condition being set to 0.1,
   - language: choose a English or Spanish like language.
 Default condition being set English.